 Every study permit has an expiration date, and you must renew it before it expires if you’re planning on studying in Canada past your study permit’s expiration date.

-Every study permit has an expiration date, and you must renew it before it expires if you’re planning to study in Canada past your study permit’s expiration date.
+Every study permit has an expiration date.
+You must renew your permit before it expires if you’re planning to study in Canada past your study permit’s expiration date.

 Four-letter codes that define your student status for immigration purposes